deephaven/web-client-ui/packages/embed-grid/README.md

 # Embedded Deephaven Grid

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project uses [Vite](https://vitejs.dev/).
 It is to provide an example React application connecting to Deephaven and displaying a table of data.

 ## Getting Started